EChilin5/Commerce/README.md

 # Zotes Shop: A Web Eccomerce App in development

 **Zote Shop** is an web application intended to help users buy different products.
 A demo application to demonstrate how products will be presented and what infromation will be available to the user.
-Application will still need more design improvements.
-It will be transitioning from Pokemon Api to either to local database or fakestore Api.

 #### Techologies used: React JS, C#, TSQL, and ASP.NET Framework to create Web Api.